Ellis: "Nick, what the hell, you shot the pilot!"

 Anime and Manga

-- Also happens in the Mazinkaiser Movie: Kouji and Sayaka are shown flying in a plane when the movie starts.
-After the intro scenes, they show that the plane has crashed, killing the pilot.
+- In the Mazinkaiser Movie: Kouji and Sayaka are shown flying in a plane when the movie starts.
+After the intro scenes, they show that the plane has crashed, killing one of the two pilots.

 - In one of the Gears of War comics, Delta's Raven pilot gets blown up in his cockpit, prompting Jace Stratton to take the controls and sort-of land the chopper.

 - In Reign of the Supermen, a newscopter carrying Superboy's reporter love interest is hit by a super villain due to Superboy's recklessness.
 He manages to save her, but the pilot is toast.
 Later on Steel chews out Superboy for not being more careful and causing the death of an innocent bystander, something Superboy takes to heart.